aboomination/aboomination/README.md

 - 💬 Ask me about the paperwork
 - 📫 How to reach me: Post irrelevant crap on twitter
 - 😄 Pronouns: He/him
-- ⚡ Fun fact: As a print&media engineer, I can still very likely not "repair" your printer.
+- ⚡ Fun fact: As a print&media engineer, I can still very likely not "repair" your printer
--->